 A minor is a smaller subject you study as part of your degree.
 It usually consists of four courses.
-In the Bachelor of Construction, you study a compulsory minor in Professional Practice, which gives you a better understanding of the role of a construction manager and quantity surveyor.
+In the Bachelor of Construction, your Professional Practice minor gives you a better understanding of the role of a construction manager and quantity surveyor.
 You also choose a second minor from an area of your interest.
 Visit aut.ac.nz/majors-minors for a list of minors you can choose from.